RahabMMM/RahabMMM/README.md

 - 👋 Hi, I’m @RahabMMM
 - 👀 I’m interested in Machine learning and ethical hacking
 - 🌱 I’m currently learning web development, Ai machine, and ethical hacking
-- 💞️ I’m looking to collaborate on companies especially on ethical hacking
+- 💞️ I’m looking to collaborate on companies especially on ethical hacking and being a front-end developer
 - 📫 How to reach me +27 69 301 6135 and mphomolepo31@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: love laughing even in strange situations